wuhongyi/PKUXIADAQ/docs/en/_sources/UsersGuide/GUI.rst.txt

 After the system is successfully initialized, confirm the file storage path, file name, and file number in the *Setup* column.
 If there is any problem, modify it directly.
 After confirming, press **Complete**.

-After confirming the information in the *Setup* column, the main button **LSRunStart** in the *Control* column is open.
-Click this button to get data acquisition open, the button status changes to **LSRunStop**, click the button again, the data acquisition completed, and the *Run Num* number is automatically added.
-Click **LSRunStart** again to open the next run.
+After confirming the information in the *Setup* column, the main button **RunStart** in the *Control* column is open.
+Click this button to get data acquisition open, the button status changes to **RunStop**, click the button again, the data acquisition completed, and the *Run Num* number is automatically added.
+Click **RunStart** again to open the next run.

 Currently, you can adjust and modify the parameters through the submenu in the top drop-down bar before you acquire data.
 Do not manipulate all options except the *Control* bar when acquiring data.